oplS17projects/Fake-News/Jake_Adamson.md

                                 (list 'alpha-prob (map (λ (n) (char-prob n)) alpha-freq)))] )
 ```
+- ### Closure
+I used closure in the Markov model for the helper function because they do not need to exist outside that function.
+If you want to see this check out MarkModel.rkt file.

 ## Other Thoughts
 Originally my idea was to make the Markov model using a cons cell that held only the original text and the order.
 Which I thought would be the functional way of doing thing but when I started to implement the model this way.
 I quickly found out that I need some parts of the object more than once which would mean that I would have to make them repeatedly.
 So, I switched to a tagged list where I made a bunch of local variables using let star.
 Which let me use a tagged list which I think works well.
 It also has the benefit that I can see the whole model at ones which help with troubleshooting.
 (Bellow is the general idea from the read me the whole version has long since been delete)